Commemorating VE Day and VJ Day

 Street party on VE Day 1945

-In 2025 we will mark the eightieth anniversaries of Victory in Europe (VE) Day and Victory over Japan (VJ) Day.
-This is an opportunity for people across the nation to come together to honour and pay tribute to the Second World War generation through a series of national and local events and activities.
+2025 is the eightieth anniversaries of Victory in Europe (VE) Day and Victory over Japan (VJ) Day.
+Today there are few left who remember the war, VE Day or VJ Day but it is still important that we mark these historic events by coming together to honour and pay tribute to the Second World War generation both locally and nationally.

 On 8 May 1945 Prime Minister Winston Churchill announced the end of the war in Europe in a live broadcast to the nation.
+Following the unconditional surrender of the German forces people across the country celebrated.
+A national holiday was declared and people from all walks of life came together to mark the occasion.
+Pubs stayed open late, the streets were filled with signing and dancing, parties and parades and special thanksgiving services were held.
 The long anticipated news saw millions take to the streets in spontaneous celebrations.
-A national holiday was declared and people from all walks of life came together to mark the occasion.

 VE Day 80

-Thursday 8 May 2025 marks 80 years since the end of the war in Europe.
-The government have announced four days of activities to mark the eightieth anniversary of VE Day starting on 5 May 2025.
-These events will honour those who lived through the Second World War and celebrate the peace they secured.
-Activities include:
+Thursday 8 May 2025 marked 80 years since the end of the war in Europe.
+The government announced four days of activities to mark the eightieth anniversary of VE Day starting on 5 May 2025.
+These events honoured those who lived through the Second World War and celebrated the peace they secured.
+Activities and events included a military parade, service in Westminster Abbey and a concert on Horseguards Parade.

-In Newcastle we will pay tribute to the brave men, women and children who gave so much for the freedoms that we have today.
-And, as in 1945, people and communities will be at the heart of our VE Day commemoration events and activities.
+In Newcastle we paid tribute to the brave men, women and children who gave so much for the freedoms we have today with a range of events and activities across the city.

 Celebrating VE Day 80